zopefoundation/manuel/src/manuel/README.txt

 Theory of Operation
 ===================

+..
+XXX this really wants to be a "How To Write a Plug-in" tutorial.

 Manuel parses documents (tests), evaluates their contents, then formats the result of the evaluation.
 The functionality is accessed via the :mod:`manuel` package.